This post may contain affiliate links, view our disclosure policy.

 They also have pet-friendly trails and snowshoeing.

-14. Try snow tubing
+12. Try snow tubing

-Hidden Valley was once a skiing area located in Rocky Mountain National Park, though it was closed to skiing in the 90s.
+Hidden Valley was once a skiing area in Rocky Mountain National Park, though it was closed to skiing in the 90s.

 Located 7 miles from the Beaver Meadows Entrance and the Fall River Entrance on the east side of Rocky Mountain National Park, kids can enjoy hours of snowy fun tubing, sledding, or making snow sculptures.